• Tag Archives Canister X

 Ko-fi

 My Patreon page is here.
-It’s a special place where I post serial novels, serial comics, essays and articles on the creative arts business, behind-the-scenes secrets, and more.
+It’s a very important place where I post serial novels, serial comics, essays and articles on the creative arts business, behind-the-scenes happenings, artwork, photography, and more.
 Join me and my other patrons and be a part of something entertaining and interesting with consistent content.
+Check out the sweet trailer for the page.

 On Saturdays, I send out my newsletter, The Canister X Transmission.
 It’s a weekly newsletter where we all come together after a busy week, unwind, regroup, and kick off the weekend.
-Presently, we are finishing off The Long Year Five, and Year Six will start very soon.
-Join us.
+Presently we are in Year Seven.
+Join me and my readers and fans of fandom.
+I love the fan community as it’s a great group of people to be part of, both physically and virtually.
+Hope to see you on the inside.

 End station identification.